will-t-harris/bikes-and-bytes/data/blog/2020/05/18/jsx.md

 JSX is React's syntax extension to regular JavaScript.
 React has embraced the idea that rendering logic should be coupled with other UI logic -- things like how events are handled, how data flows through the application, and how to deal with changes to application state over time.

-It is worth noting that JSX is not a requirement for using React: you can do everything without JSX that could be done with JSX.
-However, many people find JSX to be a very useful tool for working with UI elements inside JavaScript files.
+It's worth noting that JSX is not a requirement for using React: you can do everything without JSX that could be done with JSX.
+However, many people find JSX to be a useful tool for working with UI elements inside JavaScript files.
 It also helps React show more useful error and warning messages.

 Let's look at the most basic example of JSX: